CornellDataScience/self-driving-car/README.md

 2. Build docker image
   - Run: "docker build --tag self-driving-car ."
 3. Running the docker image
-  - runDocker.sh script will setup enviorment/ permissions and run docker image
+  - When QT works runDocker.sh script will setup enviorment/ permissions and run docker image
     - Run: "sh runDocker.sh"
+  - For now comment out any display_frame refrences in main control loop
+    - Then run: "docker run self-driving-car config_file_name test_case_name"
+    - For example: "docker run self-driving-car hootl.yaml NoSIM"

 *To edit the docker image, edit "dockerfile"
 *To edit the process of changing the enviorment and running the image, edit "runDocker.sh"